-3.5.23 LED SWOT ANALYSIS
+3.5.22 LED SWOT ANALYSIS

-- Establishment of the LED Agency - Provincial Support in the form of grants and capacity building; - The area has many protected areas that contribute to economic growth - Tourism, LED and Planning Forum has been strengthened - Functionality of Agri-Parks

-- LED strategy is under review and Tourism Strategy; - Working relationship established with LMs; - Public private partnerships and public partnership - World Heritage Site uKhahlamba Drakensberg Park World Heritage Site - Sustainable Tourism , Revenue generation, Economic growth through sustainable development, Environmental awareness in the area

-- Procurement process is long and cumbersome; - Marketing of the District as a Tourism destination and Investment destination - Economy is dependent on government services - Agriculture and tourism potential not fully exploited

-- Insufficient funding for LED Projects

-- Deeply rural, agrarian and poverty stricken communities

-- High rate of unemployment
+STRENGTHS OPPORTUNITIES Establishmed LED Agency Provincial Support in the form of grants and capacity building; The area has many protected areas that contribute to economic growth Tourism, LED and Planning Forum has been strengthened Functionality of Agri-Park LED strategy is under review and Tourism Strategy; Working relationship established with LMs; Public private partnerships and public partnership World Heritage Site - uKhahlamba Drakensberg Park World Heritage Site Sustainable Tourism , Revenue generation, Economic growth through sustainable development, Environmental awareness in the area WEAKNESSES THREATS Procurement process is long and cumbersome; Marketing of the District as a Tourism destination and Investment destination Economy is dependent on government services Agriculture and tourism potential not fully exploited Insufficient funding for LED Projects Deeply rural, agrarian and poverty stricken communities High rate of unemployment

-3.5.24 SOCIAL DEVELOPMENT
+3.5.23 SOCIAL DEVELOPMENT

 Social and community development deals with issues ranging from environmental health services to education and the provision of community facilities.
-As such, community up-liftment and awareness in matters of gender, HIV/AIDS communicable diseases are of importance here.
+As such, community up-liftment and awareness in matters of gender based, HIV/AIDS communicable diseases are of importance here.
 Within the district, there is a need to develop recreational facilities such as sports facilities for the youth as there is a lack of such in the majority of the communities.
 Development of such facilities will allow for the exploration of youth talent in sport, music and other cultural activities.
 However, the major constraints to investment are the lack of financial resources and the general sentiment that such developments are not a priority.
 There is a high demand for health services.
-The municipal health function (environmental health) has been transferred to the District.
+The municipal health services function has been transferred to the district municipality.